Tokyo Wars: Legacy

 In 2009, Namco Bandai Games produced a spiritual successor to Tokyo Wars, titled Tank!
 Tank!
 Tank!.
 Originally released for arcades, it was later ported to the Wii U in 2012 as a system launch title.
 Tank!
 Tank!
 Tank! features many of the same mechanics and concepts established in Tokyo Wars, focusing primarily on the co-operative play and destroying larger boss enemies.
-While the arcade version was liked for its gameplay and exhilerating action, the Wii U version was harshly criticized for its lack of online play and depth.
-Tokyo Wars was also a heavy source of inspiration for the Nintendo 64 game Battle Tanx.
+While the arcade version was liked for its gameplay and exhilarating action, the Wii U version was harshly criticized for its lack of online play and depth.
+Tokyo Wars was also a heavy source of inspiration for the Nintendo 64 game BattleTanx.